 Below, I’ve included more traditional examples of affiliate marketing via websites and publications.
 While I haven’t included any examples of the new fad… influencer affiliate marketing… it’s not because I don’t see it as useful, it’s simply because pretty much every single social media influencer is currently also an affiliate marketer.
 Pull up Instagram tonight and find the influencers you follow who specialize in a niche market, and check out the products they are promoting with a personalized “discount code.”
 Bingo!
 You’ve found affiliate marketing right in your own feed.

 For each company, the preference between partnering with websites or influencers for their affiliate marketing campaign depends on the needs of their brand and the target audience they are trying to reach.
 While the traditional website version of affiliate marketing could offer more educational value to the consumers of the content, influencer affiliate marketing has the potential to reach a higher population of people specifically in your target audience.
 However, remember that this is always on a case-by-case basis.

 In conclusion, what do all of these affiliates, both websites and influencers, have in common?
 What makes a company want to partner with them?

-Influencers have lots of followers watching for specific niche tips and tricks.
+Influencers have a lot of followers watching for specific niche tips and tricks.
 Popular affiliate websites have a reputation for educational content.
 Without traffic, an affiliate cannot succeed let alone exist.
-When your company is searching for its next affiliate partner, pay attention to the most important aspect… quality traffic.
+When your company is searching for its next affiliate marketing partner, pay attention to the most important aspect… quality traffic.